harryeqs/lenze/README.md

 **Search agent:** Search across the internet on the given topic and return sources.

-**Extraction agent:** Extract text content from the sources found.
+**Extraction agent:** Extract text content from the sources retrived.

-**Summary agent:** Summarise the text content extracted from each source.
+**Summary agent:** Summarise the extracted information and generate a concise response.

-**Reference agent:** Keep track of the source of each piece of information summarised and produce a final output.
+**Interaction agent:** Generate related questions and answer further questions, with reference to conversation history.